device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/kubernetes-autodiscovery.md

 ![](/assets/images/discovery_cloud_platforms_autodiscovery_kubernetes-autodiscovery3.png)

+You can optionally set the **Service Level** (for example, "Development", "Deployment", or "Production") of the job to be applied to the discovered items.
+See [Service Level and Object Category Options](index.mdx#service-level-and-object-category-options) for details.

 ### View Discovered Kubernetes Resources

 Discovered Kubernetes resources appear in the Resources list page.
 Select _Resources > All Resources_ from the main menu to display the list page.
 Use the _Vendor Resource Type_ drop-down to choose the Kubernetes resources you want to see.